Yusuffebri/Kelompok_5_html/README.md

 -  navigasi utama dalam aplikasi atau platform yang memudahkan pengguna untuk mengakses berbagai bagian dari sistem.

-We hope this repository provides a clear understanding of our project. 😊
+We trust that you will find this repository informative and useful in grasping our project. 😊

 ---